Hertford Heath: Historic amenities

+The village has other modest amenities including a convenience store, public houses, eateries and a service station among others.

 Schools

 Hertford Heath Junior Mixed Infant (JMI) School caters for children from Nursery up to Year 6 (leavers for Secondary Education).

 Haileybury College, a private boarding school (formerly the East India Company College [1805], Imperial Service College [1845] and United Services College [1874]) is on the south-east boundary of the village.
 It offers facilities to the village and public at large who are able, subject to availability, to use its modern sports complex which includes: